 - Open an internet browser window (ex: Internet Explorer) and resubmit your application package as normal.
 If you still do not receive the confirmation page after you resubmit your application package, contact the Grants.gov Contact Center (see Option 3 below).

-- Call or email the Grants.gov Contact Center at 1-800-518-4726 or email@example.com to verify that your submission was received by the Grants.gov system and to receive a tracking number for your application package.
+- Call or email the Grants.gov Contact Center to verify that your submission was received by Grants.gov and to receive a tracking number for your application package.

-Grants.gov does not automatically reprocess these applications.
-Applicants are advised to contact the Grants.gov Contact Center (1-800-518-4726 or email: firstname.lastname@example.org), in order to have the application package manually reprocessed.
+Grants.gov does not automatically reprocess applications that receive this error message.
+Applicants are advised to call or email the Grants.gov Contact Center to have the application package manually reprocessed.

 When receiving this error message, the grant application submission will be automatically reprocessed by the system.
 Your application package will either be successfully validated or it will be rejected with valid errors.
 You can periodically check the status of your submission by using the Check Application Status option under the Applicant Login: http://www.grants.gov/web/grants/applicants/track-my-application.html .
 Reprocessed applications retain their original receipt times.

-Error 404 is a general HTTP status code which means the web browser was unable to communicate with the server, either the server could not find the requested page, or the server configuration was set not to reveal the reason for the error.
-To resolve this issue you may contact your network provider to disable your web caching for the Grants.gov domain or you may use the steps below to update your network settings:
+Error 404 is a general HTTP status code which means the Internet browser was unable to communicate with the server.
+Either the server could not find the requested page, or the server configuration was set not to reveal the reason for the error.
+To resolve this issue, you may contact your network provider to disable your web caching for the Grants.gov domain or you may use the steps below to update your network settings: